 The Port accrues unpaid vacation and sick leave benefits as earned.
 Benefits are payable upon termination, resignation, or retirement.
 Vacation leave, which may be accumulated up to two times the annual vacation amount (annual vacation accrual is 10 to 30 days depending on years of service), is paid at the rate of 100%.
-Annual sick leave accrual is 96 hours (12 days).
+Annual sick leave accrual is 96 hours (12 days) for full time employees.
 Sick leave may be accumulated based on employee status.
 The annual cash out to VEBA (Voluntary Employees Beneficiary Association - a tax-free post-retirement medical expense account) helps to limit the amount of liability for employee leave benefits.
 (Represented by ILWU: 400 hours with up to 100 hours annual cash out to VEBA at 75%; Represented by Teamsters: 400 hours with up to 100 hours annual cash out to VEBA at 75%; Non-represented: 300 hours with up to 100 hours annual cash out to VEBA at 75%; Non-represented: Sick leave is paid out at the rate of 75% upon termination.
+Part time employees accrue 1 hour sick leave for every 40 hours worked.
+The maximum rollover hours for part time employees is 40 hours.
+Part time employees do not participate in VEBA at are not eligible for cash out of benefits.

-Employee Leave Benefit Liabilities Dec 31, 2017 Dec 31, 2016 Unpaid vacation and sick leave \$ 513,369 \$ 490,639
+Employee Leave Benefit Liabilities Dec 31, 2018 Dec 31, 2017 Unpaid vacation and sick leave \$ 576,056 \$ 513,369